baph-omet/Apex-Launcher/README.md

 * Automatic game updating and installing

+* Automatically checks for new launcher versions

 * No need to manage game folders

-* Viewports to the blog and subreddit
+* Viewports to the blog, subreddit, and here

 * Links to the subreddit, wiki, and Discord server